 Chronic exposure to the bacteria in plaque causes inflammation in the gum tissue.
 This can trigger bleeding, pain, redness, and in some cases, infections.
 The chronic inflammation of periodontitis is also a risk factor for other illnesses, including cardiovascular disease.

 Removing plaque and tartar may help treat gum disease and prevent it from getting worse.
-Managing gum disease can also improve dental health and may lower a person’s risk of chronic diseases.

 Regular brushing and flossing can remove plaque.
 To eliminate all plaque, a person must be thorough, as it tends to accumulate between the teeth and sometimes on the gums.
 If a person already has gum disease, gum swelling can create pockets where more plaque can hide.